The Silver Scream 2: Welcome to Horrorwood

 The Silver Scream 2: Welcome to Horrorwood (also known as Welcome to Horrorwood: The Silver Scream 2 or either simply Welcome to Horrorwood or The Silver Scream 2) is the sixth studio album by the American heavy metal band Ice Nine Kills, released on October 15, 2021, via Fearless.
-It is the band's first album to feature drummer Patrick Galante, bassist Joseph Occhiuti and guitarists Dan Sugarman and Ricky Armellino.
+It is the band's first album to feature bassist Joseph Occhiuti and guitarists Dan Sugarman and Ricky Armellino, and the only album to feature drummer Patrick Galante.

 It is a follow-up and sequel to the band's previous album, The Silver Scream, which was inspired by horror films.
 The album is also inspired by horror films and features guest vocalists such as Jacoby Shaddix, George "Corpsegrinder" Fisher, Brandon Saller, Ryan Kirby and Buddy Nielsen.
 The album became the band's biggest commercial success, reaching number 18 on the US Billboard 200 and number one on the Hard Rock Albums chart.

 Background

 On October 5, 2018, the band released their fifth studio album The Silver Scream.
 Each song on the album was inspired by a horror movie.
 When teasing the single "Hip to Be Scared", inspired by American Psycho, the title of Ice Nine Kills' new album was listed in the credits as The Silver Scream 2: Welcome to Horrorwood.
 In an interview with Alternative Press, lead vocalist Spencer Charnas stated:

 As with the previous album, each of the videos are based on the films that the tracks were written about, while also having an overall story arc across the sequence of videos.